ajryken/NASMKrustyKrabOrderEncryption/README.md

 * Download and install GnuWin32 from http://gnuwin32.sourceforge.net/packages/make.htm
 * You will also need to download and install MinGW if you do not already have it.
 This is needed to run gcc on the Windows command line interface.
 * After these are installed, you can follow the Linux instructions to get the programs up and running.
 * You can edit the source code using your preferred IDE but SASM (https://dman95.github.io/SASM/english.html) is a great IDE for all major assembly languages.
-I suggest you install and use this IDE for assembly language programming a$22
+I suggest you install and use this IDE for assembly language programming.

 ## Authors

 * **Addison Ryken** - *Initial implementation* - [ajryken] (https://github.com/ajryken)